Azure/azure-iot-sdk-csharp/iot-hub/Samples/device/PnpDeviceSamples/readme.md

 These samples demonstrate how a [plug and play convention][pnp-convention] enabled device interacts with IoT hub, to:

 - Send telemetry.
-- Update read-only and read-write porperties.
+- Update read-only and read-write properties.
 - Respond to command invocation.

 The samples demonstrate two scenarios: